minprog/programming-1/20 Problem sets/10 1 - Mario/10 Standard edition.md

   to have the appliance automatically fix these issues for you!
 You might need to restart the appliance after you've ran `connect50` for the changes to take effect.

+* Dropbox is a service that allows you to backup your work online, as well as access it on multiple devices.
+This could in the future be useful, in case something goes wrong in the CS50 Appliance. **We strongly recommend you to use Dropbox!** To enable Dropbox in the Appliance, follow [these instructions](https://manual.cs50.net/appliance/19/#how_to_enable_dropbox).

 * Now, let's start on the problem set.
 First, create a new directory for your problem set's files to live in.
 Open up your **terminal** and type

-		cd Desktop
+		cd Dropbox

-  which will move you from your current position to your Desktop.
+  which will move you from your current position to your Dropbox.
 Once there, you should see that your prompt has changed from

 		jharvard@appliance (~):

   to

-		jharvard@appliance (~/Desktop):
+		jharvard@appliance (~/Dropbox):

 * Next, create a new directory named `pset1` by executing